Basque geoarchaeolgist in a geologic trench

 Conference | October 29, 2025 | 10.00 - 16.00 | Gerbrandszaal, Wereldmuseum Leiden

 The Research Center for Material Culture is hosting the first day of the conference Decolonizing Archaeological Epistemologies, organized by Dr. Pansee Atta.
-Can we propose more expansive, democratic, and liberatory practices and approaches to the past and material culture?
-What can counter-colonial approaches rethinking the status of the historical object in the public eye be?
+How can we propose more expansive, democratic, and liberatory practices and approaches to the past and material culture?
+What can counter-colonial approaches, in rethinking the status of the historical object in the public eye, be?

 The opening of the Grand Egyptian Museum has been hailed as a major museological achievement, a cutting-edge and high-tech advancement with the potential to shift global discourses on the repatriation of Pharaonic antiquities.
 And yet, little emphasis has been placed on how such discourses entrench existing museological norms, situating categories of “antiquity”, “artifact”, “treasure”, and “discovery” through extractive, colonial frameworks.